 For more information please contact firstname.lastname@example.org or 519.745.4711 x 390

 Yes, please add me to your Education Program mailing list.

-* Free school concerts generously supported by Canada Council for the Arts and Ontario Arts Council.
+* The KWS School Concerts Program is generously supported by Canada Council for the Arts and Ontario Arts Council.